herve-loiret/grisbi-client-web/README.md

 - display the synthesis page
 - list all accounts
 - display all transactions of an account
+- creating a transaction
 - display all sub-transaction of an account
-- auto-completion of categories
+- auto-completion on categories
-- auto-completion of parties
+- auto-completion on parties

 ## Screeshot